Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Method

 \subsection{Monte Carlo Approximation of the Conditional Entropy and Mutual Information as a Measure of Aleatoric and Epistemic Uncertainty}

-To quantify uncertainty, we use entropy as a measure of total uncertainty.
-This allows us to frame our decomposition in terms of entropy subcomponents.
+In quantifying uncertainty, we use entropy as a measure of total uncertainty.
+This allows us to frame our decomposition in terms of entropy components.
 Following \cite{Mobiny2019_dropconnect, depeweg2018decomposition}, we compute epistemic uncertainty as the difference between total and aleatoric uncertainty

 Above, \text{$\rmI(y, \gW|x, \mathcal{D} )$} represents the mutual information between the model’s predictions and its parameters, while \text{$\rmH(y|x, \mathcal{D})$} denotes the total entropy of the predictive distribution.
 The entropy of a distribution can be computed in closed form for simple cases, such as categorical distributions or univariate Gaussians.
-However, in trajectory prediction, the predictive distribution can take complex forms, such as a \ac{GMM} \citep{nayakanti2023_wayformer}, making closed-form solutions to Eq.~\ref{eq:decomposition} unavailable.
+However, in trajectory prediction, the predictive distribution can take complex forms, such as a \ac{GMM} \cite{nayakanti2023_wayformer}, making closed-form solutions to Eq.~\ref{eq:decomposition} unavailable.
 To address this, we use a Monte Carlo approximation.
-For a given input $x$, the entropy is approximated via set of $N$ samples from the predictive distribution, $y_n \sim p(y|x, \mathcal{D})$, as below
+For a given input $x$, the entropy is approximated via set of $N$ samples from the predictive distribution, $y_n \sim p(y|x, \mathcal{D})$ as

 Next, we replace the true posterior over neural network parameters $p(\gW|\mathcal{D})$ with the approximate posterior $q(\gW)$.
 The approximate posterior is a discrete distribution over a set of $M$ neural network parameter values \(\gW_m\), allowing us to approximate the predictive distribution as